-In 1973, anthropologist Ernest Becker published a Pulitzer-winning book The Denial of Death.
+In 1973, anthropologist Ernest Becker published a Pulitzer Prize-winning book, The Denial of Death.
 Pulling together a lot of the work of philosophers and psychologists through the ages, Becker argued that human civilization and culture is basically a defense mechanism against the knowledge of our mortality – our own animal nature.

 We humans, Becker noted, are the only animals who live our lives in the terrifying knowledge that we are doomed to die.
 And we spend our lives doing everything possible to deny this irrevocable fact.
 We create belief systems to support the notion that we will live on, one way or another, after we die.
 We build legacies and join groups through which our name will endure.
 We produce works of art and culture that can represent who and what we are once we’re gone.
 And we create for ourselves a symbolic or “spiritual” identity that transcends our animal nature – a “soul” that is immortal and indestructible.

 Typically, our belief systems reinforce this symbolic self by saying, for example, that “animals” (meaning nonhuman animals) don’t have a soul.

 Whether or not these claims have any basis in truth, we use them to proclaim that “I am not an animal!” and to separate ourselves, at least in our own minds, from the other animals and from our own true nature.

 And we defend our “immortality projects” by any means possible, including going to war with people of other cultures whose beliefs and practices seem to threaten our own.